-Guilherme is a multipurpose developer at SAP, passionate about everything in software, especially in InnerSource and Open Source.
+Guilherme is a multipurpose developer at SAP, Globalization Services, passionate about everything in software, especially in InnerSource and Open Source.

 Isabel Drost-Fromm is Open Source Strategist at Europace AG Germany.
 She's a member of the Apache Software Foundation, co-founder of Apache Mahout and mentored several incubating projects.
 Isabel is interested in all things FOSS, search and text mining with a decent machine learning background.
 True to the nature of people living in Berlin she loves having friends fly in for a brief visit - as a result she co-founded and is still one of the creative heads behind Berlin Buzzwords, a tech conference on all things search, scale and storage.

 Michael is software developer at SAP and Open Source enthusiast.
 He loves evangelizing technology, sharing knowledge, and collaborating with the community.